caml-pkcs11/caml-crush/ISSUES.md

 widely used functionnality we decided to focus on other features.
 We plan however to add it in a future release.

+#### Small "fixmes" <a name="fixmes"></a>

+In addition to all the things that have been detailed in the previous sections, other design choices with minor impact can be improved (and might be in future releases).
+Please note that these elements are **not considered as critical** since they do not break the PKCS#11 conformance: the proxy should work fine as is.
+Here is a - non exhaustive - list of small "fixmes" and other "todos" that you will find in the current code:

+  * In the OCaml/C bindings, some PKCS#11 stubs use fixed length buffers allocated on the stack.
+This is the case for the Digest functions for instance, where a MAX_BUFF_LEN is used for the hash value buffer.
+Since digest values should not exceed a fixed known amount of bytes, this fixed size buffer should not break the PKCS#11 standard.
+However, the proper way to deal with this would be to use dynamic allocation as it is done in Encrypt or Decrypt functions for example.
+This is left for a future release.
+  * In the RPC layer, when encoding/decoding functions fail they simply **exit**: we should put some sanity checks and/or repair routines there.
+  * When our custom allocation functions fail, they simply **exit**: we should do something to avoid stopping the execution instead.
+  * The configure script must be improved on some points (such as rpcgen MT support, better OCaml libraries detection, ...)

 #### OpenBSD <a name="BSD"></a>

   - C client cannot be compiled because the RPC "hyper" symbol is missing